featured image

 3. Temperature

-The most accurate way to tell if a turkey is completely thawed is by using a meat thermometer.
+The most accurate way to check if a turkey is thawed is with a meat thermometer.

 3 Ways To Thaw a Turkey

-Refrigerator, cold water, and microwave are the three easiest methods to thaw a turkey.
+Refrigerator, cold water, and microwave are the three easiest ways to thaw a turkey.

 1. Refrigerator